-Upon learning of this issue, Corvias immediately began efforts to remediate the issue and commenced a prompt and thorough investigation.
-As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents.
-After an extensive forensic investigation and manual document review, we discovered on the second sec
+Upon learning of the issue, we commenced an immediate and thorough investigation.
+As part of our investigation, we engaged external cybersecurity professionals experienced in handling these types of incidents.
+After an extensive forensic investigation and manual document review, we discovered on February 15, 2021 that some of your personal information was in the documents that may have been accessed.
+Although we have no indication or evidence that any of that information has been taken or misused, we wanted to make you aware of the incident.